karanmann/karanmann/README.md

  - 📚 I’m currently attending a __Front Development Course.__
- - 🌱 I’m currently learning: __HTML, CSS, JavaScript, focusing mainly in React__.
+ - 🌱 I’m currently learning: __HTML, CSS, JavaScript, focusing mainly on React__.
  - 🌈 I also love to learn new talents!
  - 👨‍🍳 I am a classically trained chef from Le Cordon Blue, London
  - 💥 I'm __curious__ and eager to learn new skills.